 Durum Wheat Pasta

-Pasta cooked al dente has a glycemic index of 45 -- lower than brown rice, lower than whole wheat bread, and roughly half that of white rice.
-The secret is not what is in the pasta but how its dense gluten matrix physically traps starch, slowing digestion to a crawl.
+Pasta cooked al dente has a glycaemic index of approximately 45 -- lower than brown rice, lower than whole wheat bread, and roughly half that of white rice.
+The secret is not what is in the pasta but how its dense protein-starch matrix physically slows digestion.

 Why It Matters for Longevity

 Pasta has an undeserved reputation as a junk carbohydrate.
 The reality is more nuanced.
 Durum wheat flour creates a uniquely compact protein-starch matrix during extrusion.
-When cooked al dente, that matrix remains largely intact, and pancreatic amylases have to work slowly through the gluten network to reach the starch granules inside.
-The result is a genuinely low-glycemic food.
+When cooked al dente, that matrix remains largely intact, and pancreatic amylases must work slowly through the gluten network to reach starch granules inside.
+The result is a genuinely low-glycaemic food.

 The cooking method is everything.
 Al dente pasta (GI ~45) versus overcooked pasta (GI ~70+) is a completely different metabolic experience.
 Cooling and reheating pasta further increases resistant starch content, making leftover pasta even better for blood sugar control.
 Adding olive oil or chickpeas further slows glucose absorption.